Deploy on Kubernetes, with Kafka support

 Verify installation

-Check the running pods to ensure the kafkorama and kafka pods are running:
+Check that the kafkorama and kafka pods are running:

 kubectl get pods